Forumouth/angular-tagedit/README.md

 * `input.editor`: This is used for adding a tag.
 And as we can see its name, it works as an editor.
 And of course, this must be editable.
-* `input.editor.maxTagNumExceeded`: When the user tries to add a tag over the number of tags that is specified by `data-ng-max-text-length`, `maxTagNumExceeded` is added to `input.editor`.
+* `input.editor.maxTagNumExceeded`: When the user tries to add a tag over the number of tags that is specified by `data-text-max-length`, `maxTagNumExceeded` is added to `input.editor`.

 When you want to create a stylesheet for this tageditor, above query string